- Pedal Boating

 Enjoy a variety of entertainment this summer, including high school drama productions, concerts, music festivals, arts and more.
 Pets are allowed if restrained.

 This family favorite is available for rental at the park marina.

-The park has a picnic shelter along the pool road with rest rooms, plus two more picnic areas in the campground.
+The park has two picnic shelters along the pool road with rest rooms that can be rented.
+There are two more picnic areas in the campground for campers.

 A swimming pool adjacent to the lodge is for the exclusive use of lodge guests.
 A community pool features a water slide and a children’s area with a rain tree is located next to the lake (swimming is not allowed in the lake).